GENERAL LIABILITY INSURANCE

 Liability insurance is a very broad superset that covers legal claims against the insured.
 Many types of insurance include an aspect of liability coverage.
 For example, a homeowner’s insurance policy will normally include liability coverage which protects the insured in the event of a claim brought by someone who slips and falls on the property; automobile insurance also includes an aspect of liability insurance that indemnifies against the harm that a crashing car can cause to others’ lives, health, or property.
-The protection offered by a liability insurance policy is twofold: a legal defense in the event of a lawsuit commenced against the policyholder and indemnification (payment on behalf of the insured) with respect to a settlement or court verdict.
+The protection offered by a liability insurance policy is twofold: a legal defence in the event of a lawsuit commenced against the policyholder and indemnification (payment on behalf of the insured) with respect to a settlement or court verdict.
 Liability policies typically cover only the negligence of the insured, and will not apply to results of willful or intentional acts by the insured.

 - Public liability insurance